-“‘That’s impossible,’ Morey Amsterdam whined.
+“‘That’s impossible,’ Morey Amsterdam said.
 ‘This is New York City, it’s not going to just roll over and die because of a little snow.’

-“‘Have you taken a look outside of late?
+“‘Have you taken a look out the window of late?
 We’re on the tenth floor; it’s a great view.
 Just take a look.’

-“‘Well, what then?’ he said.
+“‘Well, what then?’ he said, as his wig fell to the floor.
 ‘What do we do?
 I was just starting to feel pretty.’

 “‘Golly, I don’t know.
 What kind of seasonal gala?’

-“‘So, you mean these are ass doctors?’
-Morey Amsterdam said and paused for a moment.
+“‘You mean ass doctors?’
+Amsterdam said, and paused for a moment.
 ‘Well I guess I’ll get changed back into my man clothes, then.’
 He moped and lopsidedly hobbled toward the makeup table.

-“So now Rosemarie is clipping Morey Amsterdam’s toenails?” asked Ethan Liss.
+“So now Rose Marie is clipping Morey Amsterdam’s toenails?” asked Liss.

 ”The Texan has grabbed a maid and is chasing her around his suite?”
 Ethan Liss said.